icra/ediblecity/README.md

 Josep Pueyo-Ros
 2022-01-25

-This package has not been released on CRAN.
+This package has not been released on CRAN yet.
 However, you can install it directly from Github:

 ``` r
 devtools::install_github("icra/edibleCity")